rjdeliveryomaha/courierinvoice/README.md

   + Can be independently refreshed.

+    - Window event ` rjdci_refreshed_transfers ` is dispatched when the refresh is completed.

 * Ticket Entry and Dispatch page for drivers with dispatch privileges.
 Described below.

 * Active Tickets page for drivers with dispatch privileges.
 Described below.